Table of Contents Hide

 Fissure sealants of teeth, which are made of colorless plastic or color of teeth, are thin layers of coating used to prevent children’s back teeth from tooth decay.
 They are set on chewing surface of the teeth.

-The process also called sealing or groove and pit covering is pain-free without desensitizing the teeth.
-This process will be of great benefits to your child if they have its necessary conditions.
+The process also called sealing or groove and pit covering and it is pain-free without desensitizing the teeth.
+This process will be of great benefits to your child if they have the necessary conditions.

 Sealants, who is it for?

 Not all children need fissure sealants.
 Not only this, not all the types of teeth need that.
 If your child has one of the following conditions, better to go for sealing the teeth: